Alarm Rationalisation Systems

 By carefully reviewing and removing these unnecessary alarms, and prioritising and documenting the remaining alarms, you can improve the overall effectiveness of your alarm management system.

 Part of the process is to document as a minimum; the reason for an alarm, what the consequence is if the alarm is missed, and the appropriate operator response.

 Collation of this information within your master alarm database allows the creation of an Alarm Response Manual which should ensure your operators are aware of how to respond to each alarm.
 The Alarm Response Manual is particularly important for defining actions for those alarms which rarely occur and can be an invaluable training tool.

 A non-existent or out of date Alarm Response Manual (especially for critical or high priority alarms) would be deemed poor practice during a safety or regulatory audit.

 How long it takes to rationalise your alarm population is dependent on the number of alarms in your system, the number of parameters to be reviewed as set out in your alarm philosophy, the usability of your rationalization tool, and how thoroughly you prepare.
 It is, however, not a short exercise.

 Before attempting to rationalise your alarm population, it is essential to have two things in place:

 - An alarm philosophy

-The process for rationalising alarms is defined in the alarm philosophy along with the methodology used to prioritise alarms.
+The process for rationalising alarms is defined in the alarm philosophy document along with the methodology used to prioritize alarms.
+The alarm philosophy document provides a clear and concise framework for managing alarms, including the definition of what constitutes an alarm, how alarms are prioritized, and how they are to be addressed.